×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Bulgaria is to use online resources such as real estate websites.
 These websites typically list a variety of properties for rent or sale in Bulgaria, including apartments, houses, and villas.
 Additionally, you can search for properties on social media platforms such as Facebook and Instagram, as many landlords and real estate agents post their listings on these sites.
 You can also contact local real estate agents in Bulgaria to help you find a suitable property.
-Finally, you can also look for rental properties in newspapers and magazines, as many landlords advertise their properties in these publications," said one expat in Bulgaria.
+Finally, you can also look for rental properties in newspapers and magazines, as many landlords advertise their properties in these publications," explained one person living in Bulgaria.

 Get Quote